 Publicity: The UK Perspective

 Publicity is a necessary commercial consideration for any organisation, particularly within the context of a criminal or regulatory investigation, or a prosecution.
 Placing it high on the company’s agenda ensures that organisations are able to respond swiftly and effectively to the announcement of such action, enabling them to steer some of the narrative promulgated by mainstream and social media.
 Any communications strategy needs to be carefully pitched and aligned with legal advice to avoid unintended adverse consequences.
-Missteps in communications can have a real impact on prosecutorial behaviour and a company’s ability to effectively engage with prosecution agencies.
+Mistakes in communications can have a real impact on prosecutorial behaviour and a company’s ability to effectively engage with prosecution agencies.

 This chapter sets out a number of factors an organisation should consider before and after the commencement of an investigation or prosecution.
 It goes on to consider the legislation that governs the publication of information and the effect that remote hearings may have on the principle of open justice.